 + PRO: High minimum wage and great standard of living

 Australian cities are undeniably expensive places to live, but salaries are also comparatively high.
 The cost of living may be high but so is the standard of living, and many residents feel it is worth paying that bit more to reside in Australia.

 The price of food and utilities has risen dramatically over recent years and shows little sign of slowing.
 The price of everyday goods can certainly be a shock to those fresh off the plane.

 Lifestyle and culture in Australia

 Australia is first and foremost a friendly and accommodating country.
-The cities especially have a wide range of residents from all over the globe.
-The outdoor lifestyle encourages people to come together, whether around a barbeque, at sporting events or just a gathering of like-minded individuals.
+The cities especially house a wide range of people from all over the globe.
+The outdoor lifestyle encourages people to come together, whether around a barbeque, at sporting events or just at a gathering of like-minded individuals.